Virginia Institute for Public Policy (VIPP)

 Below is a summary of funding data on the Virginia Institute for Public Policy, compiled by the Conservative Transparency Project.
-Note that not all funding values have been verified by DeSmogBlog for accuracy.
+Note that not all funding values have been verified by DeSmog.

-See the attached spreadsheet for additional information on the Virginia Institute for Public Policy's funding (.xls).
+See the attached spreadsheet for additional information on the Virginia Institute for Public Policy’s funding (.xlsx).

 |The Shelby Cullom Davis Foundation||$62,000|